 Our team ensures that IoMT solutions are designed and implemented in compliance with the necessary standards, reducing the risk of data breaches and related legal issues.
 We conduct compliance assessments and security audits to ensure that your IoMT solutions meet the required standards of data privacy and patient safety.

-For example, we helped our client, WEINMANN Emergency, to expand their development capabilities.
+For example, we helped our client, WEINMANN Emergency, to expand its development capabilities.
 Together with our client's team, our embedded and IoT experts have worked on developing compliant firmware for a new version of MEDUCORE Standard², a portable defibrillator.
 As a result, our client's product has met various regulatory requirements (Medical Devices Directive 93/42/EEC, EN 1789, EN 60601-2-27, EN 80601-2-61, RTCA DO-160, MIL-STD 810 G, EUROCAE ED-14G, etc.) and was cleared to be used within the EU.

 Conclusion